How is Zeffy free?

 • List of donors

-Unlike private foundations, the information is provided to the public on the IRS official website and other credible online databases.
+Unlike private foundations, the information is provided to the public on the IRS's official website and other credible online databases.
 501(c)(4) nonprofit organizations are not bound to disclose donors, and supporters are protected from public scrutiny, which may motivate more charitable contributions to their organization.

 Grounds for Revocation

-• They engage in activities that contradict their stated tax-exempt purpose.
+• Activities that contradict their tax-exempt purpose

 FAQs - 501c3 vs 501c4